-The LD has values in the interval [0.125, 1] with low values corresponding to a strong localization, and with high values ― to a weak localization.
+The LD has values in the interval [0.125, 1] with low values corresponding to a strong localization, and with high values ― to weak localization.
 Thus, a low LD value can be seen as an indicator for the characteristic selection.
 We demonstrate the calculation and the meaning of the LD in Figure 1.